clcoffey/innershift.github.io/content/english/contact.md

 call_to_action:
   enable : true
-  title : "Prefer To Book a Session?" content : "You can also skip the inbox and go straight to a donation-based 90-minute Alignment Call.
+  title : "Prefer To Book a Session?" content : "You can also skip the inbox and go straight to a free 30-minute Alignment Call.
 I'll make sure to answer all your questions there and we'll also do some work ;)"
   button:
     enable : true
     label : "Book Your Alignment Call"